Roamium

 FunctionPurpose

-ts_set_focusSet focus state (browse/control mode)
+ts_set_focusSet focus state (browse vs. control)

 ts_set_color_schemeSet dark/light mode